 This knowledge empowers one to build a diet that’s more nourishing and complete.

 Figuring out what nutrients are in a meal is stressful and demotivating.

 My personal experiences further support this sentiment.

-Using manual methods — such as a notebook, diary, and/or Google Doc — to track one's meal nutrients is repetitive, time-consuming, and prone to error.
+Using manual methods — like a notebook, diary, or Google Doc — to track one's meal nutrients is repetitive, time-consuming, and prone to error.

-Using automated methods -- such as mobile apps -- to track one's meal nutrients is overwhelming and a very un-friendly user experience.
+Using automated methods — such as mobile apps — to track one's meal nutrients is overwhelming and not a good user experience.

 Some of the things that people have had to say about their current experiences in interviews:

 “I feel lost and confused when using nutrition-tracking apps and find it easier to just do my own research and methods.” — Norman C.